 "We are very grateful for the grant from Trust Management Services.
 These funds will increase our ability to provide emergency services to children and families who are battling to get back on their feet," said Kristi Miller, FAN Foundation Board Chair.

-FAN began in January 1993 and currently employs 26 advocates in 43 public schools (K-12) and three early childhood sites.
-FAN strives to improve lives by ensuring all children in Deschutes County have access to basic-need services.
+FAN's mission is to improve lives by ensuring all children in Deschutes County have access to basic-need services.

 FAN, started in January 1993, currently employs 25 advocates in 46 public schools sites (K-12 and early childhood).
 FAN is unique to Deschutes County, using advocates located on site within the schools to efficiently reach and connect disadvantaged children and families with essential services.